liferay/lexicon-site/src/pages/docs/patterns/dropdowns.md

 This dropdown menu variation is created to be used with the management bar Filter and Order dropdown button.
 This configuration is thought to clean the management bar providing the user with more specific mechanisms to find data.

-The button in a dropdown menu can be either primary or seconday depending on the application needs.
+The button in a dropdown menu can be either primary or secondary depending on the application needs.

 ![dropdown menu with groups](../../../images/DropdownMultiple.png)